-Dublin loves a good old-world sweet shop, and Kavanagh’s is one of the better ones; not so much an overpriced reinvention, but something that feels like it’s actually taken from fifty years ago.
+Dublin loves a good old-world sweet shop, and Kavanagh’s is one of the better ones; it’s not so much an overpriced reinvention as it is something that feels like it’s actually taken from 50 years ago.
 Pick up hard candies in paper bags by weight, served from glass jars.
 There’s a heap of the old favourites, from bonbons to sours, as well as plenty of friendly recommendations.

-The latest addition to Croke Park, the Ericsson Skyline Tour takes you onto the roof of the stadium.
+The latest addition to Croke Park is the Ericsson Skyline Tour, which takes you onto the roof of the stadium.
 There are regular stadium tours too, taking you into the dressing room and out onto the pitch, but unless you’re a GAA aficionado, this one, offering views across all of Dublin from your vertigo-inducing perch on a metal walkway over the Cusack stand, is the one to go for.
-You’ll get a nice view of the pitch, too.
-The roof-walk requires at least modestly good weather, though there’s something incredibly thrilling about it if you’re feeling brave and head up in a bit of a breeze.
+You’ll get a nice view of the pitch too.
+The roof-walk requires at least modestly good weather, though there’s something incredibly thrilling about it if you are feeling brave and head up in a bit of a breeze.

 Yes, we know it’s been covered, but GAA really is the big thing here.
 If you want to actually get stuck into a bit of the old Gaelic games, Drumcondra club Na Fianna is one of the clubs involved in the Experience Gaelic Games days, which give you a couple of hours of action in both football and hurling in the company of a solid player or two.
 Since many locals start playing the games as toddlers, this is a great way to get a taste of the basics from a company that will serve up your kit for you too.